 Past topics have included Mars and Moon exploration, space medicine, space mining, the latest NASA missions and instrumentation, public-private partnerships, Space Design, and Space curation.
 Past speakers have included Jeffrey Hoffman (Former NASA Astronaut and Deputy PI of the Mars MOXIE experiment), Professor Kim Kowal (Chandra X-ray Observatory), Astronaut Soyeon Yi, and Richard Dalbello (VP of Business Development and Government Affairs, Virgin Galactic).

 Space Week 2023

 This year, Space Week in Boston, 5th Ed. will take place April 17th-22nd 2023, and, among other noteworthy events, featured a Space Career Fair, a Dark Sky trip, activities such as “Space Night”, and a week-long Space Film Festival where space experts discussed some of the most iconic space movies of the past two decades.

 Be a Space Consortium Supporter

-As a sponsor of the Space Consortium at Harvard & MIT, you will help a dynamic grassroot volunteer initiative for Harvard and MIT space affiliates which promotes diversity with respect to gender, age, geography, and economic status in the space sector, as well as enable new outreach activities dedicated to the promotion and celebration of space research to students and the general public.
+As a sponsor of the Space Consortium, you will help a dynamic grassroot volunteer initiative for Harvard and MIT space affiliates which promotes diversity with respect to gender, age, geography, and economic status in the space sector, as well as enable new outreach activities dedicated to the promotion and celebration of space research to students and the general public.
 Your support will also empower the growth of undergraduate and graduate space student groups, aerospace projects, and new initiatives like the Space Consortium’s economic diversity fund.
 In the long term, the Consortium aims to strengthen cutting edge multi and transdisciplinary space research that transcends university boundaries, continue building an aerospace alumni network, and provide support for new innovative outreach initiative.